6 Best Toronto Argonauts Players of All Time, Ranked

 CFL OddsLive Betting

-The Toronto Argonauts odds of winning it all are generally near the top of the league, as showcased by their 18 Grey Cups.
+The Toronto Argonauts chances of winning it all are generally near the top of the league, as showcased by their 18 Grey Cups.

 With more than 15 decades of players coming through the ranks, picking a top five was a tall task, but nonetheless, you’ll find my list of the top five Argonauts of all time below.